So, You Want to Be an Herbalist? My Best 8 Tips on How to Start Using Plants to Heal Your Life

 Then another friend mentioned this "weird" natural herb store down the street from the school where I worked at that time.
 His eyes grew round when he stated in awe: "They even have these things called tinctures!"

-While continuing to experiment and use essential oils, I started taking coursework on herbalism, studying every chance I got!
+While continuing to experiment with and use both herbs and essential oils, I started reading books and taking coursework on herbalism, studying every chance I got!
 My own personal library of herbal resources grew and grew, as did my passion for all the incredible ways plants can heal our bodies, minds, and even help with our spiritual health.

 If you are interested in empowering yourself and your family in the area of learning how to keep yourselves healthy and thriving naturally, here are my best tips for the beginning and aspiring herbalist.